alinahid477/tbsonpubliccloud/README.md

 *I have tested several times installing on a EKS and AKS clusters and it worked without any error.*

-The installation process will
+**The TBSInstall wizard installation process will**
+- will first ask for confirmation by displaying namespaces of the connected k8s cluster.
+- it will also verify is k8s cluster already has tbs installed/deployed.
+If it finds an existing instance running it will mark it for NOT installing and display in the prompt.
+- If it does not find an existing installation it will ask for final confirmation before it starts installing.
+- Finally, it will start the installation process and display its progress in the prompt.

+**The tbsbuilderwizard will create TBS builder**
-- Install TBS on the k8s cluster
+- After the tbsinstall wizard finish installing/deploying TBS on the k8s cluster it will ask for confirmation to install a default tbs builder.
+- Once you confirm, it will lauch the intuitive wizard and guide you through the provisioning of TBS Builder.
-- Configure TBS to connect to your private code repository (so TBS can get the code to build)
+- It will configure a TBS default builder to connect to your code repository (so TBS can get the code to build)
-- Configure TBS to connect to your private registry (where you would like TBS to push image after build is complete)
+- It will configure a TBS default builder to connect to your container registry (where you would like TBS to push image after build is complete)
-- Confgure TBS with a `default-builder` to build and create image.

-This is just some default/sample builder I created to kick start things.

-You can create your own builders to build and create containers and push to different registries (or same registry) later on through interacting with TBS.

-## Interact with TBS on k8s cluster
+- Finally, it will deploy a TBS builder called `default-builder` in the cluster `default namespace`.

+***You can also use this tbsbuilderwizard (`~/binaries/tbsbuilderwizard.sh --wizard`) to deploy other builders on the k8s cluster later on***

+## Run a sample build

-Once the above docker run finishes your k8s cluster should have TBS installed/deployed in it and configured with a sample/default builder and ready to build.
-The container then also proceeds to give shell access.
+Once the above docker run finishes your k8s cluster should have TBS installed/deployed and a default builder configure which is ready to build.

-When you get the shell access you can run commands to interact with the newly installed TBS.
+Once you get the bash access you can run commands to interact with the newly installed TBS.

 Create a yaml to tell TBS what to do. eg: ~/tbsfiles/sample-build.yaml

+*Do not forget to replace {container-registry} with your container registry*

 Then simply apply

 `kubectl apply -f ~/tbsfiles/sample-build.yaml`

 To watch how our build is progressing